aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables.md

   - To view IP address allocation and consumption, a summary is provided in the auto-generated fabric documentation in Markdown and CSV format.
 - The variables should be applied to all devices in the fabric.

-*Only supported with backbone_interfaces data model.
+*Only supported with core_interfaces data model.

 **Variables and Options:**